pattersam/citypulse-etl/docs/report.md

 ...
 ```

-Since the data model has implemented with column data type, foreign key, uniqueness constraints, these constraints are checked upon insertion and are raised as exceptions by SQLAlchemy if they are violated.
+Since the models have been implemented with column data type, foreign key, uniqueness constraints, these constraints are checked upon insertion and are raised as exceptions by SQLAlchemy if they are violated.
 Transaction sessions are used to ensure that a only valid insertions from a completely successful pipeline is committed to the database.

 ### Querying the data